fishfolk/jumpy/book/src/simple_gun_weapon.md

 ## Texture

 It is important to make sure that your weapon is able to be visually distinguished between the other weapons in the game.
-When I added the sniper rifle to the `ITEMS` array, I copied all of the data from existing musket weapon, changing only `tiled_name` and `constructor`.
-To give my sniper weapon a new texture, I will also need to change the "gun" texture in the `textures` field.
-Currently, the "gun" texture is set to `assets/Whale/Gun(92x32).png`.
+When I added the sniper rifle to the `ITEMS` array, I copied all of the data from existing musket weapon, changing only the `tiled_name` and `constructor`.
+To give my sniper weapon a new texture, I will also need to change the `gun` texture in the `textures` field.
+Currently, the `gun` texture is set to `assets/Whale/Gun(92x32).png`.
 I'll open this file with my pixel editor of choice, [Aseprite](https://www.aseprite.org/) ([GIMP](https://www.gimp.org/) would also work fine).

 ![open_gun_texture](assets/open_gun_texture.png)